Our development perspectives

 Conflict is a delicate issue that requires a sensitive approach, but it is also an opportunity for development and cooperation.
 Within a society, violence is not always physical but can also manifest itself in cultural attitudes, beliefs and behaviours that justify structural discrimination.
 This leads to some groups being granted privilege whilst others are oppressed.
 Conflict has a greater impact on women and girls, especially as they are not well represented in peacebuilding processes.

 Development cooperation has a duty to follow the Do-No-Harm principle and not create, aggravate or contribute to conflict.
 We need to understand the context in which we operate and make sure to avoid negative impacts whilst maximising the positive.
-ForumCiv aims to address the root causes of conflict by supporting civil society organisations in changing discriminatory structures and strengthen democracy and human rights.
+ForumCiv aims to address the root causes of conflict by supporting civil society organizations in changing discriminatory structures and strengthen democracy and human rights.

 ForumCiv works toward Environmental and Climate justice.
 We are in an ecological and climate emergency in which those who least contributed suffer the most.
 Environmental and Climate justice is a race and gender issue, it is an equity and equality issue.
 Environmental Rights are Human Rights.